 Despite the polarised reception Liturgy's music has gotten amongst the black metal fandom, the band's sophomore effort Aesthethica was well received in the mainstream press.
 The band's third effort, The Ark Work, was a conscious attempt to move away from black metal (because Aesthethica's reception "turns [black metal] into safe territory"), and has received an even more polarised reception, with multiple reviewers outright accusing the band of trolling their audience.
 Despite this, the reaction in the mainstream press, such as The AV Club, The New York Times and NPR, has once again been mostly positive.

-Oh, and they appeared on The Blacklist, with Peter Fonda on drums.
+They also appeared on The Blacklist, with Peter Fonda on drums.

-- Hunter Hunt-Hendrix - vocals, guitar
+- Haela Ravenna Hunt-Hendrix - vocals, guitar

 - Greg Fox - drums